Social awareness for emotional intelligence

 Practice non-judgmental interpretations

-When we interact with distressed individuals, it’s natural to try to understand what’s motivating their negative emotions and reactions – often we can be quite accurate.
-But we may fall into a trap when dealing with negative emotions.
+When we interact with distressed individuals, it’s natural to try to understand what’s causing their negative emotions and reactions – often we can be quite inaccurate.
 See Practice non-judgmental interpretations to learn more.

 Respond to those who are emotionally distressed

-When we see others who are distressed – perhaps by personal problems, mental health issues or work conflicts – we may experience a variety of emotions.
+When we see others who are upset – perhaps by personal problems, mental health issues or work conflicts – we may experience a variety of emotions.
 We might feel fear, anger, frustration, guilt, pity or helplessness.
-It’s natural to have these emotional reactions, but they can prevent us from responding helpfully when we see people in distress.
+It’s natural to have these emotional reactions, but they can prevent us from responding in a helpful way when people are upset.
 See Respond to those who are emotionally distressed to learn more.

 Find action-oriented and reflection exercises that can help you refine your emotional intelligence skills here: Emotional intelligence for employees and Emotional intelligence for leaders.